lintsao/2023_Summer_Intern/README.md

 Quantitative evaluation of all test datasets will take a few hours.
 If you want to speed up the process, try to disable the calculation of disentanglement metrics, or evaluate on partial dataset (this is what we do during training!)
 ## Pre-trained Models

-You can download pretrained models here:
+You can download the pre-trained models here:

 - [Our fully-supervised gaze redirector model](https://drive.google.com/file/d/1PGb1GKy31WE692rvk_iBYQdeO_OK9BRi/view?usp=sharing)

 ## License
 This code base is dual-licensed under GPL or MIT licenses, with exceptions for files with NVIDIA Source Code License headers which are under Nvidia license.